dougtheeconomist/energy-and-covid/README.md

 | Transportation               | -22.64%  		         | 0.0000    |
 | Energy Generation            | -10.96%  		         | 0.0000    |
 | Total                        | -10.52%                 | 0.0000    |

+While there are some values here that fall within the normal range of consumption for the time of year such as the commercial use in March and industrial use in May, by and large the level of energy utilization for most sectors is significantly different from what we typically see.
+It is safe to conclude that while transportation may be one of the biggest drivers, it is not the only industry who has broken from its normal energy use patterns.

+The follow up question that this bring us to is then, how is this change in demand effecting the supply side of the energy equation?
+We have already seen that it has wreaked havoc on the prices of crude oil, but how have different types of generation i.e. different fossil fuel and clean energy sources changed their production levels?

+Prior to looking at any of the data it is my intuitive assumption that energy sources such as solar, wind and hydroelectric would be least effected by the drop in demand.
+The reasoning for making this assumption is that because of a lower marginal operating cost due to cheaper inputs (sunlight and wind are cheaper than oil or coal) it makes sense from a cost efficiency standpoint to cut production from fossil fuel sources when needed.